-4.13 DE-MINING
+4.12 DE-MINING

-- 232. Based on the provisions of the Ottawa Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction, the Parties have declared and reported the types and numbers of stockpiled anti-personnel (AP) mines in the Article 7 Transparency Report of the Convention of 30 April 2005, listing a total of 9,485 AP mines under the control of the SAF and 5,000 AP mines under the control of the SPLA.
+- 252. Based on the provisions of the Ottawa Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction, the Parties have declared and reported the types and numbers of stockpiled anti-personnel (AP) mines in the Article 7 Transparency Report of the Convention of 30 April 2005, listing a total of 9,485 AP mines under the control of the SAF and 5,000 AP mines under the control of the SPLA.
 Details of the technical characteristics and photos of the stockpiled AP mines were also provided.
-Of the 9,485 AP mines listed for the SAF, 4,488 were destroyed on 30 April 2007. - 233.
-On 31 March 2008 in Juba, the destruction of the second and final batch of 6078 stockpiled anti-personnel (AP) mines took place.
+Of the 9,485 AP mines listed for the SAF, 4,488 were destroyed on 30 April 2007. - 253.
+On 31 March 2008 in Juba, the destruction of the second and final batch of 6078 stockpiled antipersonnel (AP) mines took place.
 This event completes the destruction of the known and declared stockpiles of AP mines in Sudan.
 The GOSS and SPLA have decided not to retain any AP mines for training purposes and accordingly destroyed all known stockpiles of mines.
 The UN Mine Action Office assigned the Bangladeshi Military Demining Company to assist the SPLA engineers in the stacking and preparing of the mines for demolition, to prepare the site and provide medical back up and communications.
-(03/08) - 234.
+(03/08) - 254.
 In December 2008, the Swedish Rescue Services Agency (SRSA) completed their Explosive Ordnance Disposal tasks in Abyei.
 The Cambodian Military De-mining Company on the other has been disposing of a 50 tonne stockpile found in the Joint Integrated Units compound in Malakal.
-(12/08) - 235.
+(12/08) - 255.
 In Equatoria, the Juba-Lobanok road was opened and dangerous areas around Lobanok were cleared in support of returnees settling in the Lobanok area.
 In Southern Kordofan, the verification and clearance of the Kauda-Talodi road was completed.
 In Blue Nile States, the verification and clearance of the road from El Roseries-El Gery-Takamol-Mughla-Menze in Geissan locality was completed.
 These activities facilitate the safe movement of UN convoys and other humanitarian traffic, thus promoting socioeconomic development of villages attached to the routes.
-(02/09) - 236.
+(02/09) - 256.
 Following recent fighting in Malakal town, UN Mine Action Office (UNMAO) tasked the Cambodian Military Demining Company (CMDC) to conduct the survey and clearance of the Malakal airport, where they found and destroyed a total of 13 unexploded ordnance (UXO) and 20 kg of small arms ammunitions.
 The team also conducted a survey of Malakal town, locating and destroying a total of 28 UXO and 9 Anti-Personnel.
 Emergency mine20risk education was also provided in Malakal in order to prevent any accidents or injuries from explosive remnants of war.
 The Southern Sudan Demining Commission was instrumental in providing support to the operations conducted by the CMDC and UNMAO.
-(03/09) - 237.
-Most de-mining operations continued to be scaled down as a result of the rainy season.
-However, clearance activities continued in the eastern town of Ullu in Blue Nile State.
-This area has been identified as a priority for resettlement, but the presence of mines is hampering reconstruction efforts.
-Meanwhile, RONCO multi-tasking team cleared 5,185 square meters at Ullu, and destroyed a number of Unexploded Ordnance (UXOs).
-All de-mining operations are expected to resume in October 2009.
-(09/09)
+(03/09) - 257.
+In support of the CPA and in view of the priorities identified in the Multi Year Work Plan, over 750,000 square meters of land were released through survey and clearance in Northern Region during the month of January 2010.
+This land allows for resettlement of the displaced population and potential growth in the area.
+(01/10) - 258.
+During February 2010, demining operations continued to facilitate the resettlement of displaced populations, increase access to water and promote agricultural activities throughout the Sudan.
+A total of 21, 986, 948 square meters of land was released through survey and clearance in the Blue Nile and